TULIPS LEVEL

 Level placement by instructors required

-Required Classes: Full Season = $640 | 8 monthly payments = $80/month
+Required Classes: Full Season = $680 | 8 monthly payments = $85/month

 - 70-minute Ballet Technique classes, twice per week

-- 40-minute Pointe classes, twice per week
+- 40-minute Pointe classes, once per week

-- 40-minute Movement Foundations class
+- 40-minute Movement Foundations class, once per week

 Optional Classes: Add $15/month per class